Last updated: 29 July 2026

 This is the biggest single question for renters – and Treasury addresses it directly in Box 4.4 of Statement 4.
 The modelled rent impact from the negative gearing and CGT reforms is less than $2 per week for a median-rent household.
 For comparison: the 2023 and 2024 CRA increases added over $20 per week for an eligible single renter.

 The reasoning: the tax changes exempt new builds, channelling investor capital toward fresh supply.
-Combined with the $2 billion Local Infrastructure Fund unlocking up to 65,000 homes and the BTR affordability changes adding rental stock, the net effect on rents over time should be downward pressure, not upward.
+Combined with the $2 billion Local Infrastructure Fund unlocking up to 65,000 homes and the existing build-to-rent tax settings continuing to support new rental supply, the net effect on rents over time should be downward pressure, not upward.

 A Better Deal for Renters